lgp171188/launchpad/lib/lp/services/messages/doc/message.rst

 text/plain chunk has a filename, it is considered to be an attachment and is stored as a blob, as well as text/plain chunks with content-disposition "attachment".
 Chunks with content-disposition "attachment" do not need a file name to be stored as blobs.
-If the chunck doesn't specify a Content-Type, application/octet-stream will be used as a default.
+If the chunk doesn't specify a Content-Type, application/octet-stream will be used as a default.
 If the chunk doesn't specify a charset, latin-1 will be used as a default.